SvenFrankson/mummu/README.md

 ## Usage

-Add ./mummu.js to your project.
+Add ./mummu.js to your project

 Use ./mummu.d.ts for your Typescript project.

 ## Documentation

 // todo

+ ./src/Intersections.ts contains methods about Spatial Intersections.

-Methods about Spatial Intersections are in ./src/Intersections.ts ./src/Collider.ts exposes accessors to X-Y intersections (where X and Y are Sphere/Ray/Plane/Babylon.Mesh)
+./src/Collider.ts exposes accessors to X-Y intersections (where X and Y are Sphere/Ray/Plane/Babylon.Mesh).

+./src/MeshBuilder.ts allows constructing a Quad by its 4 corners and Thick-Sphere slices.

+./src/Debug.ts contains methods to instantiate segments, points and normals for n frames.